Constitution of Singapore: Position in Singapore

 Justice Chua also relied on Lord Diplock's judgment in Hinds v.
 The Queen (1975), in which his Lordship expressed the view that even fundamental provisions of a constitution on the Westminster model can be amended as long as the proper procedure provided by the constitution has been complied with:

 Additionally, Justice Chua said that due to the differences in the way the Singapore and Indian Constitutions were made, the Singapore Parliament's power to amend the Constitution is not limited in the manner the Indian Parliament's is when amending the Indian Constitution.
 The Indian Constitution was framed by a constituent assembly, while Singapore's Constitution was put together by the Parliament out of three different documents, namely, the 1963 State Constitution, the RSIA, and provisions drawn from the Federal Constitution of Malaysia.
 Parliament had plenary power to enact the RSIA from the political fact of Singapore's independence and status as a sovereign nation on 9 August 1965.

 Penna has observed that the basic features doctrine appears to be irrelevant in Singapore as the word amendment is defined to include "addition and repeal" in Article 5(3) of the Constitution.
 "Amendment" connotes a change to the existing law that does not amount to doing away with such a law entirely.
 On the other hand, "repeal" implies the abrogation of the entire law by a different statutory provision that subsequently comes into force.
 If Parliament is entitled to repeal provisions of the Constitution, this means there is no constitutional hindrance to substituting the current Constitution for a completely different and new one.
 Thus, this suggests there is no place for the basic features doctrine in constitutional amendments.
 Similarly, Article 368(1) of the Indian Constitution, which was brought in by the Twenty-fourth Amendment, defines amendment as "addition, variation and repeal".
 In Kesavananda the Supreme Court had acknowledged the validity of the Twenty-fourth Amendment, yet Chief Justice Sikri seemed not to have considered the meaning of repeal when enunciating the basic features doctrine.
 Instead, he had merely focused on the fact that an "amendment" to the Constitution means any addition or change to it.

 The High Court's decision in Teo Soh Lung remains the authority on whether the basic features doctrine applies in Singapore law, because when the decision was appealed the Court of Appeal held it was unnecessary for it to decide whether the power of Parliament to amend the Constitution can ever be limited.
 It left the issue open for decision in a future case.

 Significant amendments

-Since 9 August 1965 when the Constitution came into force, 52 amendments have been made to it.
+Since 9 August 1965 when the Constitution came into force, various amendments have been made to it.
 Some of the significant ones are listed below.